-Auditors's Responsibilities in relation to the Audit of the Financial Statements
+Auditors' Responsibilities in relation to the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance as to whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue the auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance as to whether the financial statements are free from material misstatement, whether due to fraud or error, and to issue the auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but it does not guarantee that an audit carried out in accordance with International Standards on Auditing will always detect a material error, where one exists.
-Errors may arise from fraud or error and are considered material if, individually or as a whole, when they can reasonably be expected to influence financial decisions made by users based on these financial statements.
+Errors may arise from fraud or error and are considered material if, individually or, when they can reasonably be expected to influence financial decisions made by users based on these financial statements.